tc39/proposal-smart-pipelines/readme.md

 variables][], and [human writability][], while still preserving [simple scoping][] and [static analyzability][].

+## `do` expressions
+There is a TC39 proposal for [`do` expressions][] at Stage 1.
+Smart pipelines do **not** require `do` expressions.
+However, if [`do` expressions][] also become part of JavaScript, then, as with **any** other type of expression, a pipeline in [topic style][] may use a `do` as its body, as long as the `do` expression contains the topic reference `#`.
+The topic reference `#` is bound to the pipeline head’s value, the `do` expression is evaluated, then the result of the `do` block becomes the final result of that pipeline, and the lexical environment is reset – all as usual.

+In this manner, pipelines with `do` expressions act as a way to create a “topic-context block”, similarly to [Perl 6’s given block][].
+Within this block, statements may use the topic reference may be used as an abbreviation for the same value.
+This can be useful for embedding side effects, `if` `else` statements, `try` statements, and `switch` statements within pipeline chains.
+They may be made even pithier with [Additional Feature BP][], explained later.

+However, smart pipelines do not depend on `do` expressions, with the exception of [Additional Feature BP][].

 ## Function binding
 An existing proposal for [ECMAScript function binding][] has three use cases: